-- 1. Applicable statutory requirements, rules, regulations, licensing, accreditation, and contractual/agreement requirements are evident in organizational policies, procedures and practices. - 2.
+- Applicable statutory requirements, rules, regulations, licensing, accreditation, and contractual/agreement requirements are evident in organizational policies, procedures and practices.
+All DD Providers must have current Commercial General Liability Insurance in the amount of \$ 1 million per occurrence and \$ 3 million aggregate; - 2.
 The organization has internal structures that support good business practices. - a.
 There are clearly stated current policies and procedures for all aspects of the operation of the organization; - b.
 Policies and corresponding procedures direct the practice of the organization; and - c.
 Staff is trained in organization policies and procedures. - 3.
 The organization has administrative and clinical structures that are clear and that support individual care. - a.
 Administrative and clinical structures promote unambiguous relationships and responsibilities. - 4.
 Organizations that provide developmental disabilities services must participate in the Georgia Developmental Disabilities Provider Information websites.
-The addresses are (1) www.dbhdd.ga.gov and (2) www.georgiaddproviders.org/ - 5.
+The address is www.georgiaddproviders.org/ - 5.
 There is a written budget which includes expenses and revenue that serves as a plan for managing resources. - a.
 Utilization of fiscal resources is assessed in Quality Improvement processes and/or by the Board of Directors. - 6.
 The organization policy must state explicitly in writing whether research is conducted or not on individuals served by the organization. - a.
 If the organization wishes to conduct research involving individuals, a research design shall be developed and must be approved by: - i.
 The agency's governing authority; and - ii.
-The Regional Coordinator for the DBHDD; and - iii.
+The Regional Operations Director for DBHDD; and - iii.
 The Institutional Review Board operated by the Department of Community Health (DCH) and its policies regarding the Protection of Human Subjects found in DBHDD directive herein. - b.
 The Research design shall include: - i.
 A statement of rationale; - ii.
-A plan to disclose benefits and risks of research to the participating person; - iii.
-A commitment to obtain written consent of the persons participating; and - v.
-A plan to acquire documentation that the person is informed that they can withdraw from the research process at any time. - c.
-The organization using unusual medication and investigational experimental drugs shall be considered to be doing research. - i.
+A plan to disclose benefits and risks of research to the participating individual ; - iii.
+A commitment to obtain written consent of the individuals participating; and - iv.
+A plan to acquire documentation that the individual is informed that they can withdraw from the research process at any time. - c.
+The organization using unusual medication and investigational experimental drugs shall be considered to be doing research.

+- i.
 Policies and procedures governing the use of unusual medications and unusual investigational and experimental drugs shall be in place; - ii.
-Policies, procedures, and guidelines for research promulgated by the DCH Institutional Review Board shall be followed;
+Policies, procedures, and guidelines for research promulgated by the DCH Institutional Review Board shall be followed; - iii.

-- iii.
 The research design shall be approved and supervised by a physician; and - iv.
-Information on the drugs used shall be maintained including: - 1.
+Information on the drugs used that shall be maintained include - 1.
 Drug dosage forms; - 2.
 Dosage range; - 3.
 Storage requirements; - 4.
 Adverse reactions; and - 5.
 Usage and contraindications. - v.
 Pharmacological training about the drug(s) shall be provided to nurses who administer the medications; and - vi.
 Drugs utilized shall be properly labeled. - d.
 If research is conducted ,there is evidence that involved individuals are: - i.
 Fully aware of the risks and benefits of the research; - ii.
 Have documented their willingness to participate through full informed consent; and - iii.
 Can verbalize their wish to participate in the research.

-If the individual is unable to verbalize or otherwise communicate this information, there is evidence that a legal representative, guardian or guardian and item has received this information and consented accordingly.
+If the individual is unable to verbalize or otherwise communicate this information, there is evidence that a legal representative, guardian or guardian ad litem has received this information and consented accordingly.